UiPath/ProcessMining-devkit-connector/extractors/load-from-file/instructions.md

 }
 ```

-To run the extraction method, execute the script `extraction.ps1` in the scripts folder.
+To run the extraction method, configure the `extraction.ps1` file and then execute the script `extraction.bat` under the scripts folder.